 In the first few months of life, newborn babies grow rapidly and use a lot of iron in the process.
 However, some babies do not produce enough iron to support their development, resulting in an iron deficiency or anemia.
 Anemia is a common condition among newborns that is often harmless when met with prompt medical care.
 If left untreated, however, anemia could permanently affect your baby’s long-term health.

 Medical professionals who treat infants must monitor their condition closely and intervene if they suspect anemia.
 If your doctor misdiagnosed or failed to diagnose this condition in your child, contact a local attorney about bringing a Bridgeport infant anemia misdiagnosis lawsuit.
-The dedicated legal counsel at Berkowitz Hanna can assess your unique case and advise you of your legal options.
+The dedicated birth injury attorneys at Berkowitz Hanna can assess your unique case and advise you of your legal options.

 Anemia is defined as a reduced amount of red blood cells or hemoglobin in the blood.
 Hemoglobin is the substance in the blood that brings oxygen to the tissues, supporting repair and growth.
 Hemoglobin contains iron, and too little iron may indicate that insufficient amounts of hemoglobin are produced, causing anemia.